viksant/viksant.github.io/_posts/2022-11-11-Bashed_HTB.md

 # Description

-This machine will be pwned with a simple script, and a easy Priv Escalation
+This machine will be pwned with a simple script, and an easy Priv Escalation.

 >So lets run the following script, which will get us into the machine and report us the flag {: .prompt-tip}